 The Lindman Marionettes rode a wave of popularity in the Chicago area during the mid-20th century.
 Beginning in the 1950s, the Lindmans and Griffith created hundreds of puppets and theater sets, from carving to painting to sewing to adding strings, often in Margaret and Richard’s garage.
 The troupe included puppets of all shapes, sizes and operating-system mechanics.

-Margaret was a lifelong educator who used the marionettes to tell stories and teach, performing in venues including the Murray Theater at Ravinia in Highland Park and Chicago’s Museum of Science & Industry.
-She gained a broader audience in the early 1960s by hosting a weekly television show, Just Imagine, on WTTW, which was wildly popular to a generation of Chicagoland children.
+Margaret was a lifelong educator who used the puppets to tell stories and teach, performing in venues including the Murray Theater at Ravinia in Highland Park and Chicago’s Museum of Science & Industry.
+She gained a broader audience in the early 1960s by hosting a weekly television show called “Just Imagine” on WTTW.

 She started her career teaching preschool at the Lake Bluff Children’s Home, then went on to teach third grade at pubic elementary schools in Mt.
 Prospect and Lake Bluff.
 After earning her Ph.D, she was a professor or education at Northeastern Illinois University.